creative-area/AJAP/doc/annotations.md

 This flag is extremely useful if the underlying PHP class is abstract itself since Ajap will never instantiate an `@Abstract` class.

-Another use-case is when the service has value as-is but implements logic client-side and/or server-side that is the base of several other services.
+Another use-case is when the service has no value as-is but implements logic client-side and/or server-side that is the base of several other services.

 So, the following PHP classes: